PKPublicCode/SecuredApi/Docs/Development/DevEnvironment.md

 ```

-If above vars set in .bash_profile, then to make VS for Mac accept above variables, app should be launced from console
+If above vars set in .bash_profile, then to make VS for Mac accept above variables, app should be launched from console
 ``` open /Applications/Visual\ Studio.app ```